zerodytrash/TikTok-Live-Connector/README.md

 ## Accessing TikTok LIVE Routes

-The `WebcastWebClient` object is used to access TikTok's internal API routes.
+The `TikTokWebClient` object is used to access TikTok's internal API routes.
 This object is available via the `webClient` property of the `TikTokLiveConnection` object.

 The following routes come bundled with the web client: